 Last, Carroll adds that the “mome rathes outgrade”.
 Again, this line are impossible to clearly define.
 But some other kind of creature is acting in a particular way.
 Since this poem was written, the word “mome” has been defined as someone who is a fool.
 But, it was defined by Humpty Dumpty in Through the Looking Glass as “from home,” “raths” as a kind of turtle, and “outgrade” as a noise, something like a loud squeak.

-The second stanza is a little less confusing, but is still speaking about a world very different from our own.
+The second stanza is a little less confusing but is still speaking about a world very different from our own.
 A speaker jumps into the narrative and tells his son to look out for the “Jabberwock”.
 The Jabberwock is the most important creature in the poem, but again, Carroll does not give enough context clues, at first anyway to know what exactly it is.
 All a reader knows is that it has “ jaws that bite [and]… claws that catch!”
 It is obviously something scary and darkens the overall tone of the poem.

 He goes on to add another creature into the text.
-The “Jubjub bird,” which should be shunned and the “Bandersnatch” which is described as “frumious”.
+The “Jubjub bird,” which should be shunned, and the “Bandersnatch” which is described as “frumious”.
 “Fruminous” is a word that Carroll later revealed meant “fuming and furious”.

-In the third stanza the speaker describes how “he,” presumably the son mentioned in the previous lines, is going to go hunt these creatures.
+In the third stanza, the speaker describes how “he,” presumably the son mentioned in the previous lines, is going to go hunt these creatures.
 He is seeking them out with his “vorpal sword” in hand.
 The word “vorpal” has never been properly defined, but it is obviously a modifier to the word “sword,” defining what kind of sword it is and/or what it can do.

 The son spent a long time looking for the Jabberwocky.
 He is a “maxome foe,” suggesting the Jabberwocky is the ultimate, most dangerous of the animals.
 In the third line the son is taking a rest by “the Tumtum tree”.
 He spent a few minutes with his thoughts, likely trying to decide what he’s going to do next.
 While he’s waiting though, something happened.

 All of a sudden, as the “uffish” perhaps meaning simple or frustrated “thoughts” are in his head, the “Jabberwock” is there.
-He has flaming eyes which speak to the intimidating nature of the creature and its inherent danger.
+He has flaming eyes that speak to the intimidating nature of the creature and its inherent danger.
 The symbol of fire makes the Jabberwock seem evil and as something that should be fought back against.

 The speaker also says that the Jabberwock moved “whiffling”.
 This likely means fast, and sounds somewhat onomatopoeic, as if mimicking the sound of air rushing past a surface.
 The wood is “tufely,” a word that has no clear meaning.